Harry Ritz

-Harry Ritz (born Harry Joachim; May 22, 1907 – March 29, 1986), was an American comedian and actor.
+Harry Ritz (née Joachim; May 22, 1907 – March 29, 1986) was an American comedian and actor.
 He was the youngest of the Ritz Brothers.

 Early life

 Ritz was born Harry Joachim on May 28, 1907, in Newark, New Jersey.
-He was born the youngest of six children to parents Max (December 1871 – January 4, 1939) and Pauline Joachim, (May 1874 – November 26, 1935).
+He was born the youngest of six children to parents Max and Pauline Joachim.
 His father was born in Austria-Hungary and owned a haberdashery and his mother was born in Russia.

 Ritz was the brother to fellow comedians (and future comedy partners), Al and Jimmy Ritz.
 He also had another brother named George who would become the future manager to the Ritz Brothers and had a sister named Gertrude Soll.

 Career

 By 1925, and after a full career on Broadway, he and brothers Al and Jimmy decided to team up and form a song/dance-and-comedy act called the Ritz Brothers.
 Al chose the name "Ritz" after seeing it on the side of a laundry truck.
 The brothers would have Harry standing in the middle singing "The Man in the Middle Is the Funny One", a song written for them.
 The other two brothers would then take to berating Harry for occupying that favored spot and, as they screamed their displeasure, Harry would wander about bellowing "Don't holler--please don't holler."
 Their comedy style was a tandem song and dance, as if they were one.

 By 1930 they were playing the Palace where the headliner was Frank Fay with his bride, Barbara Stanwyck.
 By 1934, they had done their first film together as a team, Hotel Anchovy, all of 18 minutes long.

 They worked in Shubert shows for a time and in 1932 caught the attention of Earl Carroll who featured them in his Vanities that year.
 They were appearing at the old Clover Club on Hollywood's Sunset Strip when Darryl F. Zanuck reportedly caught the act and signed them to a contract.
 (Al had appeared earlier in a silent film, The Avenging Trail in 1918.)

 The Ritz Brothers started their Hollywood film career with 20th Century Fox in 1936, starring with Alice Faye in Sing, Baby, Sing.
 Later they were in One in a Million with Sonja Henie, The Three Musketeers with Don Ameche, Kentucky Moonshine and The Goldwyn Follies.